hydra/pnpconvert/README.md

 `pnpconvert ... -rr "C54,CAP_1206,47uF 10V 1206 X5R 20%" "R25,RES_0402,44k2 0402 1%"`

 In the example above, `-rr` has two arguments the order of the values in quotes is RefDes, Name, Value

+* Feeder Tester

+`pnpcpnvert -ft -cfg machine1.config -o feedertest`

+Generates a DPV with all the feeders populated but no placements, this is useful when verifying the contents of all the feeders on the machine.
+No placement input file is required.
+The names of the feeders are also used to lookup components.

 DPV Generation process